inbo/coding-club/.github/CONTRIBUTING.md

 ### Improve the documentation 📖

 Noticed a typo on the website?
-You had problems to get started or setup?
+Encountered problems getting started?
 Good documentation makes all the difference, so your help to improve it is very welcome!
 [This website][website] is generated and hosted by GitHub by the files and folders inside the `docs` folder.
-Hence, By editing the markdown pages in the `docs` folder , you can directly propose improvements.
+Hence, by editing the markdown pages in the `docs` folder , you can directly propose improvements.
 If things did not work out, [report an issue][new_issue] and we can point you in the right direction.

 ## Acknowledgements